 Ad Net Zero believes that brands can use advertising to promote more sustainable choices, to back innovations that deliver greener solutions to people’s needs and desires, and to highlight behaviours that could reduce carbon emissions.

-The Sustainable Behaviours Tracker
+The Kantar Sustainable Behaviours Tracker

-Purpose Disruptors’ #ChangetheBrief
+Purpose Disruptors’ #ChangeTheBrief

 Avoiding Misleading Environmental Claims and Greenwashing

-Another valuable place to start is the Global Guidance on Environmental Claims published by the World Federation of Advertisers (WFA), the global marketing trade body, in April 2022.
+A valuable place to start is the Global Guidance on Environmental Claims published by the World Federation of Advertisers (WFA), the global marketing trade body, in April 2022.

 Celebrating our industry’s best work